kwkraus/HOW-AspNetCore-Src/readme.md

-# Session 3: ASP.NET Core Working with Data
+# Session 4: ASP.NET Core Working Services

-## This branch contains the source for the Working with Data Session
+## This branch contains the source for the Working Services Session